guywitherow/WebProgramming/README.md

 # WebProgramming

-PHP/JS Movie Theatre Website with booking functionality, basic form operation and error checking.
+PHP Movie Theatre website with basic listings of upcoming movies with some nice functionality.